 </script>

-After successfully integrating Mermaid.js into your website template, you can directly write the definition of a flowchart in the Markdown editor of Aiqi CMS.graphKeywords start, followed by the layout direction of the chart (for example,LRmeans from left to right,TDIndicates from top to bottom), followed by the nodes that make up the flowchart and their interconnections.
+After Mermaid.js is successfully integrated into your website template, you can directly write the definition of the flowchart in the Anqicms Markdown editor.The syntax of Mermaid flowcharts starts withgraphThe keyword starts, followed by the layout direction of the chart (for exampleLRindicating from left to right,TDThe representation from top to bottom, followed by the individual nodes and their connections that make up the flowchart.

 For example, a typical Mermaid flowchart definition may look like this: